 Are there additional expenses I should be aware of once I become a patient?

 The costs for labs and/or supplements are in addition to the fees for services.
 Supplements can be a substantial investment, so I am very particular in the ones that I use and recommend.
 I use practitioner supplement lines that follow strict manufacturing guidelines and have been formulated by doctors and researchers to contain potent and pure substances that are in the most highly absorbable forms.
 Thus ensuring that they will produce dramatic results for my patients.
 I do not engage in the use or sale of multi-level marketing supplements and have no future plans for doing so.

 I accept cash, check, Visa, Mastercard , American Express and Discover for payment, which is due in full at the time of service unless other arrangements have been discussed.

 Do you accept insurance?

-Naturopathic medicine is not covered by insurance in North Carolina at this time.
+I recommend that you contact your plan directly to see what they will or will not cover for Naturopathic medicine.
 Health Savings Accounts and Flexible Spending Plans can be used to pay for my services and nutritional supplements.
-I recommend that you contact your plan directly to see what they will or will not cover.
 Despite a lack of insurance coverage, many patients report that they save money over time through reduced medication, less time off from work, and prevention of future more costly health care problems.